MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

   We can categorize jobs in Jenkins by using Views.
 Views allow us to organize and group related jobs, making it easier to manage and access them.

+## Got problem during envoy install using helm

+  Problem:

+  helm install envoy ./envoy/

+  Error: INSTALLATION FAILED: unable to build kubernetes objects from release manifest: resource mapping not found for name: "envoy" namespace: "" from "": no matches for kind "PodDisruptionBudget" in version "policy/v1beta1" ensure CRDs are installed first

+  solution:

+      The error you are encountering, specifically related to PodDisruptionBudget and policy/v1beta1, happens because the PodDisruptionBudget API version has been updated in Kubernetes.
+Starting from Kubernetes version 1.21, PodDisruptionBudget has moved from policy/v1beta1 to policy/v1.

+    Go to the template > PodDisruptionBudget.yaml and change api version from policy/v1beta1 to policy/v1.

+    new template:

+    apiVersion: policy/v1
+    kind: PodDisruptionBudget
+    metadata:
+      name: envoy
+    spec:
+      minAvailable: 1
+      selector:
+        matchLabels:
+          app: envoy

+    or

+    Most likely the problem is not related to missing CRDs but to the kubernetes version.
+I assume you are using the latest K3S version, which is v1.25.4. **PodDisruptionBudget was moved from policy/v1beta1 to policy/v1 in version v1.25.** As the Envoy helm chart that you are using does not seem to be actively maintained, probably you will have to downgrade K3S or find a different chart.